-C. Hookah establishments cannot be associated with a bar or nightclub;
+c.
+A hookah establishment shall not be established in conjunction with a bar or nightclub;

-D. Hookah establishments shall operate in compliance with all applicable State laws and regulations pertaining to smoking facilities (limitation on numbers of paid staff shall meet CAL-

-OSHA requirements for air filtration and circulation, and meet fire standards for smoking lounges); and

-E. Hookah establishments shall dispose of ash and coals pursuant to Ontario Fire Department requirements.
+d.
+A hookah establishment shall operate in compliance with all applicable State laws and regulations pertaining to smoking facilities (limitation on numbers of paid staff shall meet CAL-OSHA requirements for air filtration and circulation, and meet fire standards for smoking lounges); e.
+A hookah establishment shall dispose of ash and coals pursuant to the requirements of the Ontario Fire Department;

-F. Hookah establishments shall be located a minimum of 300 FT, as measured in a straight line from any point along the outer boundaries of the property or lease space containing the use, to any residentially zoned property or sensitive land use, including hospitals and other healthcare facilities; senior citizen care facilities; preschools; daycare facilities; public or private elementary, middle (junior high) or high schools; public parks; recreation centers; sports parks; or any similar facility where minors (persons under 18 years of age) regularly congregate.
+f.
+A hookah establishment shall be located a minimum of 1,000 FT, as measured in a straight line from any point along the outer boundaries of the property or lease space containing the use, from any residentially zoned property or sensitive land use, including hospitals and other healthcare facilities; senior citizen care facilities; preschools; daycare facilities; public or private elementary, middle (junior high) or high schools; public parks; recreation centers; sports parks; or any similar facility where minors (persons under 18 years of age) regularly congregate; and g.
+A hookah establishment shall be located a minimum of 1,000 FT, as measured in a straight line from any point along the outer boundaries of the property or lease space containing the use, from any other hookah establishment, or a smoking/vaping lounge or smoking/vaping retailer.